cloudbear-yl/python_and_git/README.md

     #1 update-minichallenge1
     Allows user to start from cloning their desired repository, checking on git status/log/branch, creating new directory(if need) and new file.
-    After add the file, commit the changes and push to repository.
+    After adding the file, commit the changes and push to repository.